CppMicroServices/rfcs/text/0000-Declarative-Services-GetBundleContext.md

 ## Summary

-Currently, when used inside a declarative service, the freestanding `GetBundleContext` function only works under the following specific circumstances:
+Currently, when used inside a declarative service (DS), the freestanding `GetBundleContext` function only works under the following specific circumstances:

 1. The bundle developer uses the CPPMICROSERVICES_INITIALIZE_BUNDLE macro, even though our documentation does not advise its use
 2. The bundle is set to load immediately, which is not the default